News Details

 Looking at the flowchart on page 2 of FinCEN’s Small Entity Compliance Guide (see above), companies may be required to report if they are corporations, LLCs, or created through “the filing of a document with the secretary state…under the law of a State.”
 The document goes on to list a series of exemptions for various businesses.
 All of the exemptions have a checklist that can be found in the guide.
 Exempt companies fall into at least one of 23 categories.
 Many of these categories are related to financial services.

-Others include tax exempt entities, subsidiaries of exempt entities, inactive entities, large operating companies, and publicly traded firms.
+Others exempt from reporting include: tax exempt entities, subsidiaries of exempt entities, inactive entities, large operating companies, and publicly traded firms.
 Dental practice owners should especially take note of the one for large operating companies.
 Firms that employ more than 20 employees with gross receipts greater than $5,000,000 may be exempt from reporting under the Corporate Transparency Act.
 Check the checklists on pages 4-14 of FinCEN’s Small Entity Compliance Guide for more details.

 Filing is to be done electronically via the official government website.
 Reportable information includes some basic information about the company as well as information on beneficial owners.
 A beneficial owner is any person who either exercises substantial control over the reporting company or owns 25% or more of a company’s ownership interests.
 People exercising substantial control include senior officers and other important decision makers.
 Ownership interests may include equity, stock, voting rights, and capital or profit interest in an LLC among other things.
 FinCEN has provided a series of steps in its guide for identifying beneficial owners.